 Christian nationalism is a key part of Trump’s legacy

-Alastair Lichten argues that understanding Christian nationalism is essential to understanding the presidency of Donald Trump and its consequences for the world.
+As the US presidency changes hands, Alastair Lichten argues that understanding Christian nationalism is essential to understanding Donald Trump's legacy and its consequences for the world.

 This article is available in audio format, as part of our Opinion Out Loud series.